The Sheri Second Edition (2020)

 COLOR – vibrant persimmon orange with buttery highlights

-NOSE – vibrant dark red plumbs, both raw and toasted honeys, thin dry wood planks, a very faint note akin to cabbage
+NOSE – vibrant dark red plums, both raw and toasted honeys, thin dry wood planks, a very faint note akin to cabbage

-TASTE – rich syrupy texture, the red plumbs now garnished with meaty tangerine peel, an extremely fine peppery tingle, an underlying vanilla caramel note
+TASTE – rich syrupy texture, the red plums now garnished with meaty tangerine peel, an extremely fine peppery tingle, an underlying vanilla caramel note

 OVERALL – an unusual, very sweet, very balanced whisky

 Now of course, it’s been open for barely 24 hours.
 But this whisky is very consistent.
 I’ll be curious to set it aside and return to it in a few weeks.
 That said…

 I really enjoy this.
 It has a kind of decadent fun about it.
 Dark and bright aspects play in perfect balance with one another, from the color on into the tasting experience.
 There is that odd cabbage note in the nose, which is jarring against the rest.
 If I’m drinking and not tasting, it comes and goes less noticeably.
 It’s perhaps the one flaw for me in this otherwise enjoyably refined dessert of a whisky.